lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 --

 Tall, angelic, radiant figure with giant wings, each one as dozen little fillies like her...
-She was like an art come alive, painted in canvas of twinking stars...
+She was like an art come alive, painted in canvas of twinkilng stars...
+With bated breath and weak knees, the filly leaned into a deepest bow, not daring even to look.

-Voice called out to her, precious, pure and soothing, flowing like a water of mountain spring: "Congratulations, Princess Mi Amore Cadenza!
-Great deeds are expected of you."
+[i]She[/i] was so warm and precious...
+"Ah, here you are, MI Amore Cadenza!" her voice flown like a water of a mountain spring, pure, soothing, and chipper: "Hitherto, but one alicorn watched over this world, and now it'll be two.
+You may stand, and be proud, young Princess.
+Many great deeds are expected from you..."

 --